Ayoyinka-Sofuwa/Azure-ML-Nanodegree--Capstone-project/README.md

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+*TODO* Remember to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with its parameters.

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search